 Try a soothing bath and/or some deep stretching or yoga before bedtime:

-Implementing relaxing and soothing activities before bed can help you unwind and destress from the day and set you up nicely for some much needed deep sleep.
-Add in some aromatherapy for your bath, such as adding in a few drops of lavender essential oil, and see for yourself!
+Implementing relaxing and soothing activities before bed can help you unwind and destress from the day and set you up nicely for some much-needed deep sleep.
+Add in some aromatherapy for your bath, such as adding a few drops of lavender essential oil, and see for yourself!